VElysianP/FinalCIS599ProgressivePhotonMapping/README.md

 <h1 id="finalcis599progressivephotonmapping">FinalCIS599ProgressivePhotonMapping</h1>
 <h2 id="algorithm">1.
 Algorithm</h2>
 <h3 id="data-structure">1) Data Structure</h3>
+<p>Based on the data structure in the paper <em>Progressive Photon Mapping</em> , some revisions are made to store some temporary data for hitPoint radius shrink and also separation of direct color and indirect color.</p>
+<p>The original data structure in the paper <em>Progressive Photon Mapping</em> is:</p>
+<pre><code>struct hitpoint {
+    position x    //Hit location
+    normal n    //Normal at x
+    vector v      //Ray direction
+    integer BRDF     //BRDF index
+    float x,y      //Pixel location
+    color wgt     //Pixel weight
+    float R     //Current photon radius
+    integer N     //Accumulated photon count
+    color c     //Accumulated reflected flux
+}
+</code></pre>
+<p>However, according to <em>Physically Based Rendering Technique</em>, it would be better to separate direct lighting and indirect lighting.
+Therefore, there are two Color3f components in this data structure.
+Also, the paper mentioned radius shrinking and photon elimination for each hitPoints.
+Therefore, extra data structure are essential to store the original photon amount and color and also new photon amount as well as color in this data structure.
+And the following data structure represent the data structure in this project:</p>
 <pre><code>struct PixelHitPoint{
 //intersection in the scene contains all of the information
     Intersection isec;